Discrete Approximate Circle Bundles: Experiments

 Using the algorithm described in Section~\ref{sec: Persistence}, we computed the cobirth and codeath of each characteristic class representative (see Table~\ref{tab: Persistence Results}).
-Each representative was found to be a cocycle on the entire nerve of $\mathcal{U}$, but the two cocycles only became coboundaries after 146 of the 216 1-simplices in $\mathcal{N}(\mathcal{U})$ were removed.
+Note that each representative was found to be a cocycle on the entire nerve of $\mathcal{U}$.
+The twisted Euler class representative became a coboundary after a single edge was removed from $\mathcal{N}(\mathcal{U})$.
+This makes sense, because introducing a cut in $\mathbb{RP}^{2}$ yields a space which is homotopy equivalent to $\mathbb{S}^{1}$, hence has no homology in dimension $2$.
+On the other hand, the orientation class representative only restricted to a coboundary after 110 of the 177 1-simplices in $\mathcal{N}(\mathcal{U})$ were removed.
 One can interpret this result as a reflection of the compatibly non-orientable structures of the bundle and the base space.
 More specifically, the restriction of the underlying bundle $(\mathcal{O}_{\text{prism}}, \pi, \mathbb{RP}^{2})$ to any non-nullhomotopic loop (e.g. an equator $\mathbb{RP}^{1}\subset \mathbb{RP}^{2}$) is non-orientable, hence isomorphic to the Klein bottle.
 Thus, the restriction of an orientation class representative $\omega\in Z^{1}(\mathcal{N}(\mathcal{U});\mathbb{Z}_{2})$ to any subcomplex of $\mathcal{N}(\mathcal{U})$ which includes a non-nullhomotopic loop must still be non-trivial. \\

+To illustrate further, we isolated the set of densities $\widetilde{X}_{\text{prism}}\subset X_{\text{prism}}$ whose base point projections satisfied $|z| < 0.1$, then projected these base points to the equator $\mathbb{RP}^{1}\subset\mathbb{RP}^{2}$.
+Using the same cover of $\mathbb{RP}^{1}$ as we used to analyze the optical flow dataset, we recomputed local coordinates and approximate transition matrices and verified that the resulting discrete approximate cocycle produced a non-trivial orientation class representative.
+After dropping the heaviest edge from the nerve, we used the coordinatization algorithm described in Section~\ref{sec: Coordinatization} to compute global coordinates for $\widetilde{X}_{\text{prism}}$ compatible with the resulting subcomplex.\\